Alexander Farnese, Duke of Parma: First expedition into France

 Keeping Paris supplied required the influx of victuals from multiple sources but most of Henri's forces occupied the areas along the Seine and Yonne rivers so Parma decided to clear Corbeil in order to restore traffic on the Seine.
 The siege began on 22 September and by 16 October, the town was taken.
 Its garrison was put to the sword and the town was thoroughly sacked.
 With the siege of Paris lifted and its supply routes secured, Farnese took the road on 3 November back to the Netherlands, where Maurice of Nassau had gone on the offensive.
 Alexander's withdraw was not an easy one.
 He had thousands of men, wagons and horses to move during foul weather with the Béarnaise harassing him the entire way.
 Anticipating these difficulties, the Duke arranged his columns in such a way that Henri could not rout him.
 Twenty days into the march, on 25 November near Amiens, Henri with his cavalry boldly charged Farnese's column only to himself be routed beyond the river Aisne and getting wounded during the retreat.
 One final unsuccessful skirmish took place on 29 November where Henri was within a few hundred paces of Farnese.

 Parma and Mayenne parted ways at Guise and Alexander arrived in Brussels on 4 December 1590.

 Maurice of Nassau's offensive

 Alexander Farnese had appointed Peter Ernst von Mansfeld as acting Governor-General while he was in France.
 Days after Farnese's departure for France, Mansfeld and Colonel Francisco Verdugo, operating in Friesland, began lamenting to Philip II about the lack of money, supplies, and troop mutinies, all the things Farnese had been complaining about for the past several years.
 By the time Farnese had returned, Maurice had regained Steenbergen, Roosendaal, Oosterhout, Turnhout, and Westerlo.
 Farnese's absence brought with it a reduction in military activity on the part of the Spanish thus allowing the Dutch some time to reflect on what policies they needed to adopt that would be most effective against their enemy.
-This was the beginning of the Dutch Military Reforms which finally allowed them to have an even footing against the Spanish; Alexander had finally met his match in Maurice.
+This was the beginning of the Dutch Military Reforms which finally allowed them to have an even footing against the Spanish; Alexander had finally met his match in Maurice, the Prince of Orange.